What is Sunny Isles Beach Florida

-Sunny Isles Beach is considered the Riviera of Florida for a good reason.
-With stunning and luxurious condominium complexes aligned along five kilometers of white sandy beaches, it is easy to feel that you´re living la bonne vie during your stay, it also has a central location, minutes from Bal Harbor, at the south, and Aventura at the north and at the west.
+Everybody wonders what is Sunny Isles Beach, it is considered the Riviera of Florida for a good reason, with stunning and luxurious condominium complexes aligned along five kilometers of white sandy beaches, it is easy to feel that you´re living la bonne vie during your stay, it also has a central location, minutes from Bal Harbour, at the south, and Aventura at the north and west.

 About Sunny Isles Beach Florida.

 If it comes to rest beside a pool in a luxury oceanfront cottage or sink your feet in the sand, Sunny Isles Beach offers, clean and uncrowdedrelaxing beaches, ideal for family holidays or a romantic escape.

 Founded in 1997 as “The City of the Sun and the Sea”, the Atlantic Ocean bathes its eastern shores and Intracoastal Waterway along the western coast, marked by a series of strips of residential islands bordering the southern perimeter of the city.

 Sunny Isles Beach is an area of cultural diversity with stores lining Collins Avenue and the main street through town.
 Each year its population grows, a clear signal that this is a perfect place to live and visit.

 The city has been ranked by several websites, as one of the top US destinations for tourists.
 It offers sunny days on the white sand beach or sizzling nights on the town.

 The Visitor Center is located on 178th Street, next to the public library and at Pelican Community Park.
 Stop by for a city guide and insider tips by the friendly and efficient staff.

 For those not staying in an oceanfront hotel, there is a city parking lot behind Walgreens at 174th St., which is ideal for a day at the beach.